aronishchal/MyBusinessService/README.md

 Simple Java REST Service for a Business Entity with name and address.

 <h2>Introduction</h2>
 This is a simple REST Service with CRUD Operations for a Business Entity which has a name and address.
+The address is geocoded to obtain lat and long coordinates using the Location IQ geocoding API.<br/>
-I built this using Java, Jersey, JAX-B and JDBC.
-I used MySQL as the Database, but this could be used with any Database as long as the correct JDBC driver is used.
+This was built using Java, Jersey and JDBC.
+The database is MySQL, but this can work with any database as long as the correct JDBC driver is provided.

 <h2>Usage</h2>
-<h3>GET</h3>
+<h3>GET All</h3>
 <h4>Request</h4>

 ```